transistortester/thumby-polysynth/README.md

 ### Sequencer functions
 #### polysynth.playing
 * *True* if the audio timer is running.
 Not a function.
+#### polysynth.updaterate(*value=None*)
+Returns the speed that the audio timer set to run at.
+By default, 50 times per second.
+* *value* is a number typically from 50 to 200.
+If set, it will immediately change the update rate, restarting the timer if necessary.
+Increasing this will improve timing accuracy (at the cost of higher CPU usage), which may improve the sound of fast songs or sound effects.
 #### polysynth.instrument(*phaselock=False, phase=None, detune=0, vibspeed=0, vibamount=0, rise=0, length=None*)
 Returns an instrument for use in the sequencer.
 * *phaselock* will ensure all pitch changes in the same audio tick are written on the same clock cycle, allowing perfect phase synchronization between channels. **This currently requires briefly pausing output, which may result in an audible click**.